RafaDev-Code/gpt-image-1-mask-edit/README.md

 - 📜 **Complete history:** Save all your edits with metadata
 - 🔧 **Advanced control:** Adjust all API parameters

-## 🤝 Contribuciones / Contributing
+## 🤝 Contributing

-**🇪🇸:** ¡Las contribuciones son bienvenidas!
-Los issues y solicitudes de características, no tanto, pero lo pensaré.

-**🇺🇸:** Contributions are welcome!
+Contributions are welcome!
 Issues and feature requests, not as much welcome but I'll think about it.

-## 📄 Licencia / License
+## 📄 License

 MIT